dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/index.rst

 **Pros**

-    - Discovery is automatic when iDRAC is DHCP enabled.
-    - Provisioning of servers is automatic irrespective of whether DHCP is enabled.
+    - Discovery and provisioning of servers is automatic.

 **Cons**